2022 Arizona Tennis Classic

-The 2022 Arizona Tennis Classic was a professional tennis tournament played on hard courts.
+The 2022 Arizona Tennis Classic was a professional tennis tournament played on hardcourts.
 It was the second edition of the tournament which was part of the 2022 ATP Challenger Tour.
-It took place in Phoenix, United States between 14 and 20 March 2022.
+It took place in Phoenix, United States between March 14 and March 20, 2022.

 Denis Kudla won both the singles and doubles (with partner Treat Huey) titles, making it the first time since 2014 he swept both titles at a tennis tournament.